deckerweb/toolbar-extras/readme.txt

 * has own settings/ admin pages or own post types/ page with data input
 * additionally it should have a good reputation and be just useful (yes, say that again!)

+**Will this Plugin slow down my site?**
+Absolutely not.
+The plugin will only do its stuff for logged-in Administrator users.
+It does nothing for visitors of your site.
+Plugin loads its stuff only when needed and if supported theme/ plugin is active.
+Plugin was built to be as lightweight as possible.

 **Does the Plugin work with Multisite?**
-Yes, it works in Multisite, you can even activate it Network-wide.
+Yes, it works in Multisite, you could even activate it Network-wide.
 However, it does add almost nothing additional to the Network Admin but rather to the Dashboard of each individual sub-site of the Network.
+Therefore I recommend to use "Toolbar Extras" only in single installs (default) currently.

 For Multisite installs I currently recommend my own plugin **["Multisite Toolbar Additions"](https://wordpress.org/plugins/multisite-toolbar-additions/)** which is like a "sister plugin" of Toolbar Extras (and even was there before it!).

+A special Multiste Add-On for Toolbar Extras is planned but no features or date is being set yet.

 **More info on Translations?**